Mr-Un1k0d3r/MaliciousMacroGenerator/TEMPLATE.md

 ##Want to write your own template?

 #Variables
-At the moment the engine support the following keyword `"var", "func", "data", "cond", "int", "[INT]", "[SMALLINT]"`.
+At the moment the engine support the following keyword `"var", "func", "data", "cond", "int"`

+The engine also support following variables `"[int]", "[smallint]"`.

 This mean that everytime one of these keyword is found it will be replace with random value.